susegroj/gridminCss/README.md

 # gridminCss
 A powerfull responsive grid system, pure css.
-The gridminCss grid sistem is based on 12 columns equals to 100%.
-All the classes are made it as intuitive and friendly as possible in order by to make faster the development.
+This grid system is based on 12 columns where 12 is equals to 100% width.
+All the classes were made it as intuitive and friendly as possible in order to make faster the development.

-It's so simple to use it, you just have to create your html tag and add the gridminCss class as you wish and play with them.
+It's so simple to use it, you just have to create your html tag and add the gridminCss classes as you wish, and play with them.

 Example
 ```html